yugeboice/User-voice-tracker/README.md

 This demo uses the **On-Behalf-Of (OBO)** flow (implemented in `Services/OboTokenService.cs`).

 - If you plan to use **OBO**, ensure your Azure AD App Registration is configured for it, and you can use the `OboTokenService` provided in this sample directly.
 - If you need to use S2S or PFT, you and will need to implement your own token acquisition logic.
-Please refer to the documentation in `quick-start/token-types.md` for implementation details.
+Please refer to the Lumina documentation for implementation details.

 #### 3. Create Configuration File